 To prevent falling victim to such prevalent scams, always be on the lookout for the official Twitter announcement.
 You can also check Project’s Telegram and Discord to confirm that the mint or airdrop update on their other social media pages is genuine.

 Another important red flag to watch out for is channel disorganization.
-Most times, when a Discord channel is hacked, scammers often disorganise the activities with financial-centric and absurd content.
+Most times, when a Discord channel is hacked, scammers often disorganize the activities with financial-centric and absurd content.

 Unsolicited Discord DMs

-One of the common tactics scammers utilize to steal NFTs away from communities is to clone moderators’ profiles and offer fake assistance through unsolicited DMs.
-These scammers typically impersonate moderators on platforms like Discord, and often target new members.
-Once they have gained the member’s trust, they may request for private information such as seed phrase under the guise of offering assistance.
+One of the common tactics scammers employ to steal NFTs away from communities is to clone moderators’ profiles and offer fake assistance through unsolicited DMs.
+These scammers mostly impersonate moderators on platforms like Discord and target new members for their scheme.
+Once they have gained the member’s trust, they may request private information such as seed phrases under the guise of offering assistance.

 However, Discord allows you to prevent direct messages from strangers.
-Therefore, ensure to always lock your DMs from unknown Discord users or even restrict messages from certain channels.
+So, ensure to always lock your DMs from unknown users or totally restrict messages from certain channels.

 Mint Scams and Rug Pulls

-Over the years, the NFT like every other blockchain ecosystem has witnessed its share of founder-driven scams and rug pulls.
+Over the years, the NFT, like every other aspect of Web3, has witnessed its share of founder-driven scams and rug pulls.
 For example, the founders of Ballonsville, who had previously defrauded investors, committed another fraud by launching a new project, Reptilian Renegade, in 2022.
 However, after the founder’s identity and historical scam were exposed, the project’s value plummeted.
 Similarly, in April 2023, Zkquads, a highly anticipated project on the ZkSync platform, executed a rug pull during the minting process and immediately deactivated their Twitter account.

-To avoid falling victim to such schemes, steer clear of projects with unclear founder identities, as these are often fraudulent.
-Conduct thorough due diligence by asking questions during Ask Me Anything (AMA) sessions and by reviewing their Discord and website to verify their identities.
+To avoid falling victim to such scams, steer clear of projects with unclear founder identities.
+Conduct due diligence by asking questions during Ask Me Anything (AMA) sessions and by reviewing their Discord and website to verify their identities.

 Additionally, use at least two separate NFT wallets: one for minting and another exclusively for purchasing NFTs.
 Be cautious with minting links and wait until several users have successfully participated in the minting process before proceeding to mint.